d-larenas/django_task/README.md

 #  Django celery :sparkles:

-project created to generate tasks programs.
+  project to manage web service status validation program tasks for fun

 ## Requirement to run in project